Go (game): Basic concepts

 The strategy involved can become very abstract and complex.
 High-level players spend years improving their understanding of strategy, and a novice may play many hundreds of games against opponents before being able to win regularly.

+One fundamental strategy, and learning technique, is to play one's stones in the position that one's opponent would wish to play their stone.
+Relatedly, switching positions (white changing to play black, and vice versa) is a useful way to learn how to see one's opponent's opportunities and strategy.

 Strategy

 Strategy deals with global influence, the interaction between distant stones, keeping the whole board in mind during local fights, and other issues that involve the overall game.
 It is therefore possible to allow a tactical loss when it confers a strategic advantage.

 Novices often start by randomly placing stones on the board, as if it were a game of chance.
 An understanding of how stones connect for greater power develops, and then a few basic common opening sequences may be understood.
 Learning the ways of life and death helps in a fundamental way to develop one's strategic understanding of weak groups.
 (Note: Whether or not a group is weak or strong refers to the ease with which it can be killed or made to live.
 See this article by Benjamin Teuber, amateur 6 dan, for some views on how important this is felt to be.)
 A player who both plays aggressively and can handle adversity is said to display kiai, or fighting spirit, in the game.